vippsas/vipps-ecom-api/vipps-ecom-api.md

 This means that the user has a total of 10 minutes to complete the payment.

-## API endpoints required by Vipps for express checkout
+## Express checkout API endpoints required on the merchant side

 The below endpoints are provided by the _merchant_ and consumed by Vipps during express checkout payments.
 These endpoints are included in the Swagger file for reference.